flatironinstitute/nixpack/README.md

 ## Compatibility

-nixpack uses an unmodified checkout of spack (as specified in `spackGit`), and should work with other forks as well.
+nixpack uses an unmodified checkout of spack (as specified in `spackSrc`), and should work with other forks as well.
 However, it makes many assumptions about the internals of spack builds, so may not work on different versions.

 ## Implementation and terminology

 In nixpkgs, there's mainly the concept of package, and arguments that can be overridden.
-In spack, there are packages and specs, and specs are used in many different ways.
+In spack, there are packages and specs, and "spec" is used in many different ways.

 ### package descriptor